 Get There Early

 If you’re driving to the game and don’t have a Titans-issued parking pass, your best bet is to park downtown and walk across the John Seigenthaler Pedestrian Bridge.
-It’s usually easier to rideshare, and with that in mind, the Titans just debuted their Miller Lite Ride Share Lounge in Lot T. It serves as the designated drop-off and pickup point as well as a sprawling, shaded lounge area with couches, TVs, corn hole, water and $5 Miller Lites.
+It’s usually easier to rideshare, so make note of the Miller Lite Ride Share Lounge in Lot T. It serves as the designated drop-off and pickup point as well as a sprawling, shaded lounge area with couches, TVs, corn hole, water, and discounted Miller Lites.
 It’s free and open to public starting two hours before the game and about two hours after the game.

-Meanwhile, the massive Pinnacle Titan Up Tailgate, held between Gates 8 and 9, opens three hours before kickoff and features games, $5 Bud Lights and sets from DJ Tanner and Uncle Jesse.
+Meanwhile, the massive Titan Up Tailgate, held between Gates 8 and 9, opens three hours before kickoff and features games, discounted beer, and music.
 This party also hosts the Titans Radio pre-game show and performances from a live band (usually a local act).
 Be on the lookout for the Titans Blue Crew drumline squad, which bounces around the various tailgates to get fans pumped up.

 And if you really want to tailgate in style, Honky Tonk Party Express has a new Titan tailgating option.